-Most mobile devices such as mobiles phones and tablets in use today are equipped with good QWERTY screens having better swipe capabilities.
+Most mobile devices such as mobile phones and tablets in use today are equipped with good QWERTY screens having better swipe capabilities.
 All this makes the task of taking notes on palm-sized devices dead simple.
-Apps like Google Keeps has simplified the task furthermore.
+Apps like Google Keep have simplified the task furthermore.

 Google keep is available in 4 different versions:

 UPDATE: In case you did not know, Googe Keep has been rebranded as Keep Notes.